michaelbergin/nano-hackathon/my-site/instructions.md

   - `onGenerateBanana()` - For AI generation input
 - **Result**: Screenshots now capture the exact canvas region consistently across desktop, tablet, and mobile devices.

+### Canvas Flash on Brush/Color Change — FIXED

+- Issue: Changing brush size or stroke color caused the canvas to briefly clear/flash.
+- Root cause: `resizeCanvas()` was indirectly triggered by brush/color state changes, resizing the canvas element and clearing its pixel buffer.
+- Fix: Decoupled resize from style updates. `resizeCanvas()` now runs only on actual layout/DPR changes.
+A separate effect updates `ctx.lineWidth` and `ctx.strokeStyle` and requests a redraw without resizing.
+- Result: No flash when adjusting brush size or color; smooth redraws at the scheduled frame rate.

 ### Image Uploads & Cloudinary

 - Upload: An "Upload Image" button lets you pick an image file; it becomes a top image layer with an `img` badge.
 Image layers persist in project data like vector layers.